SourMesen/Mesen/Docs/content/configuration/Preferences.md

 **Display play/record icon when playing or recording a movie**: When enabled, an icon will be shown on the screen whenever a movie is playing or recording.

-**Enable developer mode**: When enabled, all debugging tools are moved to a `Debug` menu accessible directly from the main window.
-This makes debugging tools more accessible as they no longer require opening the debugger before being able to open any other tool.

 ## Shortcut Keys ##

 <div class="imgBox"><div>